-Imagine spending thousands of dollars to buy or build your own Tiny House RV, only to have it stolen.
+Imagine finally getting your Tiny House RV just the way you want it; only to have it stolen.
 The mere thought is heartbreaking.
 Don’t let this happen to you!
-Below I’ve listed 7 precautions you can take to prevent Tiny House theft.
+Below are 7 precautions you can take to prevent Tiny House theft.

 Tiny House theft!
 Don’t let your Tumbleweed leave without your permission.

 Lock at least one of your wheels with a wheel lock.
 If you are planning to park in the same location for a long time, you can pile bricks in front of your wheels.
 This will make moving the Tiny House RV a difficult task.
 You can also remove the wheels or put your Tiny on blocks, but this is only for permanent parking situations.
 This post is NOT about making your Tiny House RV immobile, but instead, preventing it from moving without your permission.

 Another idea would be to chain your trailer to a tree or permanent structure.
 Heavy duty chains work best.
 The more difficult you make it to steal your Tiny House RV, the less likely a thief will bother.

 4).
 Hide a GPS Tracker

 Purchase a GPS tracker and hide it somewhere on your trailer.
 This way, if your Tiny is stolen, you can easily retrieve it.

 If you have access to a trailer dolly, such as this one, it’s a good idea to maneuver your Tiny into a parking spot where it is impossible to fit a tow vehicle.
 For example, you can place your hitch against a wall, fence or tree. *Disclaimer: Make sure your dolly can handle the weight (and tongue weight) of your Tiny House RV*

 6).
 Install Home Security Systems